Anisotropy and asymptotic degeneracy of the physical-Hilbert-space inner-product metrics in an exactly solvable crypto-unitary quantum model: Abstract

 \section{Abstract}

-The evolution towards the sudden and complete loss of observability is described in an exactly solvable quantum model -- in fact, in an $N-$level system where $N < \infty$ is arbitrary and where time $\tau$ runs from $0$ to $1$.
-The process leading to the collapse is controlled by a time-dependent ${\cal PT}-$symmetric toy-model Hamiltonian $H^{(N)}(\tau)$ and by a time-dependent and unitary-evolution guaranteeing minimally anisotropic Hilbert-space metric $\Theta^{(S)}(\tau)$.
-The process of the degeneracy of the $N-$plet of the real energy levels is initiated at $\tau=0$ and it is studied without any assumption of adiabaticity.
-The initial Hamiltonian $H^{(N)}(0)$ is postulated diagonal and the initial metric is chosen trivial, $\Theta^{(S)}(0)= I$.
-The process gets completed at $\tau=1$: The metric $\Theta^{(S)}(1)$ becomes singular (of rank one) and the end-point Hamiltonian $H^{(N)}(1)$ loses its diagonalizability (acquiring the canonical Jordan-block form).
-The best characteristics of the evolution towards the final catastrophe is found in a formula which gives the spectrum of the metric (i.e., a measure of its anisotropy), at any time $\tau$ and dimension $N$, exactly.
+The phenomenon of a sudden and complete loss of observability is described in an exactly solvable ${\cal PT}-$symmetric quantum model.
+The collapse is controlled by a time-dependent toy-model Hamiltonian and by a time-dependent and unitarity-guaranteeing Hilbert-space metric.
+At the time $\tau=0$ the process is initiated in a conventional self-adjoint regime, and it climaxes in the degeneracy at $\tau=1$.
+The model describes an $N-$level quantum system where $N < \infty$ so that both the Hamiltonian and the metric are $N$ by $N$ matrices $H^{(N)}(\tau)$ and $\Theta^{(N)}(\tau)$, respectively.
+Moreover, the initial Hamiltonian $H^{(N)}(0)$ is postulated diagonal and the initial metric is chosen trivial, $\Theta^{(N)}(0)= I$.
+At all times $\tau \in (0,1)$ the metric is kept minimally anisotropic, with the evolution towards collapse characterized by a steady increase of its anisotropy.
+At the end of process with $\tau \to 1$ the metric becomes singular (of rank one) and the end-point Hamiltonian $H^{(N)}(1)$ loses its diagonalizability (i.e., it acquires a canonical Jordan-block form).
+At any time $\tau$ and dimension $N$, the best insight in the evolution towards the ultimate quantum catastrophe is provided by the formulae which give the spectrum of the metric in closed form.